plpxsk/tick-talk/open_elm/README.md

 [1] Here, `model_1_1B_4bit` contains `config.json`, `tokenizer.model`,
 `weights.safetensors`.
 You'll need to **download these**

-# Determinism?
+# Deterministic?

 For temperature > 0, the outputs can vary.
-You can set a random seed by changing to `key=True` in the signature for `sample()` in `inference.py`, as
+You can set a fixed random seed by changing to `key=True` in the signature for `sample()` in `inference.py`, as
 follows: